 ELISAs can be performed with a number of modifications to the basic procedure.
 The key step, immobilization of the antigen of interest, can be accomplished by direct adsorption to the assay plate or indirectly via a capture antibody that has been attached to the plate.
 The antigen is then detected either directly (labeled primary antibody) or indirectly (labeled secondary antibody).
 The most powerful ELISA assay format is the sandwich assay.
 This type of capture assay is called a “sandwich” assay because the analyte to be measured is bound between two primary antibodies – the capture antibody and the detection antibody.
 The sandwich format is used because it is sensitive and robust.

 Among the standard assay formats discussed and illustrated above, where differences in both capture and detection were the concern, it is important to differentiate between the particular strategies that exist specifically for the detection step.
-However an antigen is captured to the plate (by direct adsorption to the surface or through a pre-coated "capture" antibody, as in a sandwich ELISA), it is the detection step (as either direct or indirect detection) that largely determines the sensitivity of an ELISA.
+Irrespective of the method by which an antigen is captured on the plate (by direct adsorption to the surface or through a pre-coated "capture" antibody, as in a sandwich ELISA), it is the detection step (as either direct or indirect detection) that largely determines the sensitivity of an ELISA.

 Watch this video about ELISA detection and signal-amplification strategies

 The direct detection method uses a labeled primary antibody that reacts directly with the antigen.
-Direct detection can be performed with antigen that is directly immobilized on the assay plate or with the capture assay format.
-Direct detection is not widely used in ELISA but is quite common for immunohistochemical staining of tissues and cells.
+Direct detection can be performed with an antigen that is directly immobilized on the assay plate or with the capture assay format.
+Direct detection while not widely used in ELISA is quite common for immunohistochemical staining of tissues and cells.